 Texas Business Interruption Claim Lawyers

 Some business owners will choose to obtain a policy that is known as "business interruption insurance."
 What this will do is cover the cost of damages lost in a disaster.
 For example, if a hurricane floods your business, you can get coverage to make repairs.
 However, this is not all that business interruption insurance includes.
-This type of insurance is differentiated from regular business property claims in that it will cover the lost income that your business would have made if it had stayed open.
-While property insurance policies cover the physical damage, business interruption policies will cover the estimated cost to company profits.
+This insurance is differentiated from regular business property claims in that it will cover the lost income that your business would have made if it had stayed open.
+While property insurance policies cover physical damage, business interruption policies will cover the estimated cost to company profits.
 All businesses may apply for this kind of coverage.

 Typically, businesses will elect to have a business property insurance policy and add business interruption to that policy.
 In some cases, these may be a packaged deal.
 If you live in Texas and you own a business, it may be wise for you to obtain business interruption insurance.
 In the event of a natural disaster, this kind of coverage is designed to put your business right back to the position it was financially before the damages.

-Oil Spills & Other Types of Business Interruption
+Oil Spills & Business Interruption Claims

 Business interruption claims are insurance claims that are supposed to help cover you for economic losses when an event beyond your control causes you to be unable to operate your business.
 However, many business owners are finding that either their insurance policies do not cover the business interruption resulting from events such as this or the insurance companies are finding ways to avoid paying for damages.

 Many insurance policies fail to cover damages that result from environmental disasters.
+This is unacceptable.

 Some insurance companies claim continued suffering from hurricanes as a reason to delay or deny claims.
 As a business owner, you may do the work to properly file the paperwork necessary for a business interruption claim only to find your insurer is not willing to honor it.
 You may be left wondering what, if any, compensation you can recover—and, while you wait, your bills and employees go unpaid.